Binary Encoder/Decoder

 1

-Learn how computers store text as binary data
+Learn how text is represented in binary

 2